+44 (0)330 229 0331 | email@example.com

 It’s a bit of a compromise between writing your Will from scratch and getting a professional to help write your Will for you, I guess, so they seem like a decent option.
 There’s one pretty big issue with DIY Will kits, though.
 They’re one-size-fits-all.

 Does everyone wear the same size shoe?
 No, because everyone has different size feet.
 If a company sold a generic, one-size-fits-all shoe, would you buy it?
 Would you risk looking like you’ve got big floppy clown feet?
-Or risk your little pinky toe sticking out the side like a cocktail sausage?
+Or risk your pinky toe sticking out the side like a wayward cocktail sausage?
 Probably not.
-So why do it with a Will?
+Why do it with a Will?

 I’m rambling a bit.
 If you use a DIY Will kit and it doesn’t fit your circumstances, if it doesn’t cover all your assets or it leaves things ambiguous or open to interpretation, then your Will’s probably going to be made invalid.
 When you use Vital Documents, we customise your Will to suit your exact circumstances.
 We work with you individually to make sure it’ll be perfect for your needs.
 Why not have a look at how we can help you right now?